*This article was updated Jan. 2019

-Now that we are immersed in having our 2017 income tax returns completed, let’s talk about what’s new for 2018.
-In mid-December, Congress passed considerable tax law changes that were signed shortly thereafter by the president.
+Now that we are immersed in having our 2018 income tax returns completed, let’s talk about what’s new for 2018.
+In December 2017, Congress passed considerable tax law changes.
 This piece of legislation is named the Tax Cuts and Job Act of 2017 (TCJA).
-Like other laws, there is plenty to like and dislike about TCJA.
-This article focuses on some of the more common aspects of the TCJA, which are likely to impact the individual taxpayer.
+Like many laws, there are plenty to like and dislike.
+This article is going to focus on some of the more common aspects of the TCJA, which are likely to impact the individual taxpayer.
 The TCJA is an extremely vast piece of legislation, focusing both on corporate tax law and personal tax law.

 It is important to note that the personal tax law changes were enacted with a sunset provision, which means that the changes are only effective for a period of time (2018-2025).
 If TCJA is not made permanent by then, or another act is not passed, the changes sunset, and we revert back to the tax laws that were in effect in 2017 for 2026 forward.